 The Universe in Gamma-Rays

-.
+Bruce Banner isn’t the only one interested in gamma-rays.
+The Fermi Gamma-ray Space Telescope released its latest gamma-ray maps, which combine over seven years of data.
 The station, which sits low in the earth’s orbit, takes maps of the whole sky every three hours in search for gamma-ray activity such as energetic explosions like gamma-ray bursts.
 The Milky Way is at the center of the maps and the brighter colors show more gamma-ray sources.

 The Back of Levi’s Right Eye